 With your invaluable support, we at the ACLJ are doing all that we can to ensure that Planned Parenthood is no longer funded with taxpayer dollars.

-We're aggressively battling at the Supreme Court to defund and defeat Big Abortion.
+We're aggressively battling at the Supreme Court to defund and defeat the abortion industry.
 Your gift today – of any amount – could save a life.